WHAT are you?

 What is your privacy policy?

 Privacy is power.
 It is a human right.
-We do not buy, sell, trade, or share anybody's personal information.
+Unlike some other literary journals, we do not buy, sell, trade, or share anybody's personal information.

 What Do you think about 3rd party submission trackers?

 Most of them mean well, but be wary of 3rd party submission trackers.
 The “data” they import and export can be rife with errors and omissions, and their numbers regarding acceptance rates and response times can be wildly inaccurate as a result.
 Why?
 Most of the time, it’s all self-reported by the users of these platforms.
 Remember, any platform’s users only represent a small fraction of the total number of submitters to any particular publication.
 In addition, users are not always accurate.
-Users can confuse publications in a flurry of simultaneous submissions, and, sadly, users can even report in bad faith because they have an axe to grind with a publication.
+Users can confuse one publication with another in a flurry of simultaneous submissions, forget that they’ve submitted to a publication, or fail to check their emails and Submittable messages in a timely manner; this happens quite often, and it has an impact on on 3rd party submission tracker data.
+Sadly, some users can even falsify data and report in bad faith—with impunity—simply because they have an axe to grind with a publication, and the publication often has no recourse.

 In all fairness to their users, however, many 3rd party submission trackers often neglect to ask the right questions.
 They rely on a broad-brush approach to gathering data because their platforms lack the computational structures to properly disaggregate the more complex data they would receive if they were to drill down.
-The results can be catastrophic for accuracy, but writers often see these platforms' color-coded graphs and percentages and trust it all as the truth.
+The results can be catastrophic for accuracy, but writers often see these platforms' color-coded graphs and reductionist percentages…and trust it all as truth.

 Consider this example… “The number of submissions a publication receives in a year” is often used to calculate 3rd party submission tracker acceptance rates.
 Unfortunately, that number is meaningless because most publications allow a range of individual pieces to be included within a single submission.
 For example, a single submission to Sky Island Journal could contain 1, 2, 3, 4, or 5 poems.
 Statistically, a writer who sends 5 poems per submission has a significantly greater chance of having a piece accepted than a writer who only sends 1 poem per submission.
 Unless a writer only submits 1 piece of writing per submission (which is rare), there is really no such thing as accepting or declining a whole submission; we consider each individual piece of writing within a submission for acceptance or decline, and, when we accept, we rarely accept all the pieces within a single submission.
 Many publications function this way.
 Regardless of who is doing the reporting—a 3rd party submission tracker or a publication itself—it’s important to remember that any acceptance rate data which considers “the number of submissions a publication receives in a year,” without accounting for how many individual pieces of writing were included within each of those submissions, is inherently flawed and inaccurate.
 This omission can be used by publications to intentionally skew data in ways that benefit them.
 It can also give writers a false sense of what their chances of publication actually are.

-It’s okay to use 3rd party submission trackers as general guides to help you discover more about other writers’ experiences with literary journals that are NOT transparent with their numbers.
+We think it’s okay to use 3rd party submission trackers as general guides to help you discover more about other writers’ experiences with literary journals that are NOT transparent with their numbers.
 Since so many literary journals are so opaque, we believe that these platforms do provide a valuable service in this regard.
 As a writer, however, you have to put the work in and personally check out the publications you want to submit to.
-The editors of those publications are the only ones who truly know all of their numbers, and, in our opinion, the only publications you should consider submitting to are the ones that are voluntarily transparent with those numbers.
+The editors of those publications are the only ones who truly know all of their numbers, and, in our opinion, the only publications you should consider submitting to are the ones that are voluntarily transparent with those numbers—like us.

 How can i contact you?